top of page

 Your body may enter sleep…

-But it doesn’t feel safe enough to stay there.
+But it may not feel safe enough to stay there.

 This is common in: